Lysophosphatidic acid phosphatase type 6: Ovarian cancer

 Lysophosphatidic acid phosphatase activity is used to detect and to quantify irregular levels of LPAs on a cell's surface.
 LPAs are receptor-active mediators that promote cell motility, cell growth and cell survival.
 There is clear evidence that cancerous ovarian cells have an increased level of LPA concentrations on their cell surfaces.
 These LPAs leak from the cell surface into the blood stream.
 The high levels of LPAs in the blood are used as tumor markers.
 In these cell clusters, lysophosphatidic acid phosphatase activity is higher than it is in regular cells.
 This can be attributed to the significantly increased levels of LPA that are secreted and synthesized by the ovarian cancer cells.
 This helps explain the cancerous cell's radical behavior and uncontrollable proliferation caused by the imbalance of enzyme and substrate concentrations, therefore leading to the inability to turn off the LPA cascade signalling effectively.
 One possible way to address and treat ovarian cancer cell proliferation would be to increase the concentration of lysophosphatidic acid phosphatase on the cell's surface, thus decreasing the amount of LPAs available to signal the cell to proceed with its radical behavior.

-Gaucher's Disease
+Gaucher's disease

-Gaucher's Disease is another disorder in which lysophosphatidic acid phosphatase is found in irregular concentrations.
-Increased concentration levels of lysophosphatidic acid phosphatase and enzyme activity in a patient's blood are used in order to aid in the diagnosis of Gaucher's Disease.
+Gaucher's disease is another disorder in which lysophosphatidic acid phosphatase is found in irregular concentrations.
+Increased concentration levels of lysophosphatidic acid phosphatase and enzyme activity in a patient's blood are used in order to aid in the diagnosis of Gaucher's disease.
 The increased activity can be attributed to the excess of LPAs in the serum.
-Gaucher's Disease is caused by an accumulation of glucosphingolipids in the body tissues and bone marrow.
-LPAs are a precursor of sphingolipids, so although lysophosphatidic acid phosphatase is not directly responsible for the imbalance that leads to Gaucher's Disease, its activity can be used to support the diagnosis of the disease.
-It is important to note that even though the increased activity of the enzyme has been found in patients with Gaucher's Disease, there has been no clear relation between the enzyme and the progression of the disease.
+Gaucher's disease is caused by an accumulation of glucosphingolipids in the body tissues and bone marrow.
+LPAs are a precursor of sphingolipids, so although lysophosphatidic acid phosphatase is not directly responsible for the imbalance that leads to Gaucher's disease, its activity can be used to support the diagnosis of the disease.
+Even though the increased activity of the enzyme has been found in patients with Gaucher's disease, there has been no clear relation between the enzyme and the progression of the disease.